 OEI Summer Projects

-The following projects, offered though by OEI, are being carried out this summer by students though the CCE Summer Internship Program.
+The following projects, offered though by OEI, were carried out during the summer of 2020 by Cornell students through the CCE Summer Internship Program.

 Internship Location: New York Sea Grant; Stony Brook University, Suffolk County